daz4126/Nanny-State/README.md

 Notice that as well as assigning the 'name' property the value of 'Bruce Wayne', we also add the `view` variable as a property of the `State` object using the shorthand object assignment.

-Now let's take a look at the inline event listener attached to the button using the `@event${handler}` notation [used by lit-html](https://lit-html.polymer-project.org/guide/writing-templates#add-event-listeners).
+Now let's take a look at the inline event listener attached to the button, using `onclick`.
 When the button is clicked the event handler 'beBatman' will be called.
 We want this function to update the state object so the 'name' property changes to 'Batman'.

 The only way we can update the state is to use the `Update` function that is returned by the `Nanny` function.